eficode-academy/codeascode/Aarhus-Instructions.md

 Add [pre-tested integration](https://wiki.jenkins-ci.org/display/JENKINS/Pretested+Integration+Plugin) for your build.

-Hint: Since Jenkins might have to do commits on merges, you will have to set up a user.name and user.email setting in Jenkins global configuration. ("jenkins" and "jenkins@localhost" should do fine for now).
+Hint: Since Jenkins might have to do commits on merges, you will have to set up a `user.name` and `user.email` setting in Jenkins global configuration. ("jenkins" and "jenkins@localhost" should do fine for now).

 ## Step IV - start implementing Roman Numerals

-We need a `go` web service that when we hit the `/roman/<number>` url it will return the roman numeral representation of it.
+We need a `go` web service that, when we hit the `/roman/<number>` url, returns the roman numeral representation of it.

 ````
 Given a positive integer number (eg 42) determine